itext/itext-python-example/README.md

 # Build

-.NET Core is required for build the package and `dotnet` tool should be available in `PATH`.
+.NET Core is required for building the package and `dotnet` tool should be available in `PATH`.

 To build the package, just run: